 Having used quantitative analysis to identify problems that require additional analysis, you need a way to "zoom in" on individual user behavior.
 That's why you need a qualitative analytics tool.

 Qualitative data can provide you with a firehose of nuanced information about individual user behaviors.
 It's the most dense level of data.
 It's the kind of data you get with open-ended feedback—and also what you get through session replay.
 Using a qualitative analytics tool, you can see how individual users interact with your product.

-How does it work?
 How do you go from quantitative data to qualitative research?
-Using a tool like FullStory, you can search the entire catalog of user behaviors on your site for just those that would affect whatever quantitative data you're researching.
+Using a digital intelligence platform like FullStory, you can search the entire catalog of user behaviors on your site for just those that would affect whatever quantitative data you're researching.

 Continuing from our company examples above, qualitative data was used to uncover the why behind the change in quantitative data: